Greetings, If you are looking for the most current hours for any dining or retail outlets in Cook County MN – you’ve found it!

 - Private and public campgrounds are now open for overnight use.

-- Island View Dining Room – Closed
+- Island View Dining Room – Open

-- Grand Portage Trading Post – open to residents only
+- Grand Portage Trading Post – Open

-- Grand Portage Marina – Closed to nonresidents
+- Grand Portage Marina – Open

-- Grand Portage State Park – Closed
+- Grand Portage State Park – Open

-- Grand Portage National Monument – Closed, including trails
+- Grand Portage National Monument – Open

-- The United State & Canada border – Closed to non-essential traffic
+- The United State & Canada border – Closed to non-essential traffic until at least October 21, 2020.

 - Outdoor Recreational Gear Rental – Outdoor recreational equipment rental outlets.
 Equipment may be rented but only if the equipment can be effectively sanitized between uses.
 Such outlets must implement clear check-in and check-out procedures that minimize contact between customers and workers.
 Any rentals must be conducted in accordance with the Outdoor Recreation Guidelines.